clem9123/Thesis_forest/README.md

 # Global To Do
-- [ ] Change the path variable so that someone else can easily adapt it (for ForceEPS output).
+- [ ] Change the path variable so that someone else can easily adapt it (for ForCEEPS output mainly but also relative path for libraries).
 - [ ] Add a description of each created output and where they are created
 - [ ] Write the main in order to run each study independently (with parameters, maybe rethink the organisation to facilitate this)
 - [ ] A lot of code look alike : more function or how to make that clear

+- [ ] Add the forceeps initialisation files in data (for reproducibility)
+- [ ] Parfois Retz_act.climate est en maj parfois en min !!!

 # Description
 Summary of work done during the first year of the PhD, including literature review, preliminary analyses, and initial modeling work.